julzaza/wildwitchherbs/_posts/2025-07-03-seven-witchy-herbs.md

 ## Final Words: Grow What Remembers You

-Some herbs were never meant for windowsills.
-They grow best in shadowed corners, near stones or running water, where stories collect like dew.

 These are the plants that wake when called — not with commands, but with respect.

 Plant them not just in soil, but in your practice.
 And if they answer, listen carefully.